mastercomfig/mastercomfig/docs/contributing.md

 learn more about the dev scripts in [dev/README.md](https://github.com/mastercomfig/mastercomfig/blob/release/dev/README.md).

-In order to successfully package presets and addons you need:
+To successfully package presets and addons you need:

 * Installed TF2 and Steam with all dependencies
 * bash and basic UNIX tools
 * [VPK](https://developer.valvesoftware.com/wiki/VPK#Linux_.2F_Unix)
 * [gh](https://cli.github.com/)
-  * You must authenticate beforehand, e.g. using [gh auth login](https://cli.github.com/manual/gh_auth_login), or the `GH_TOKEN` env var
+  * You must authenticate beforehand, for example using [gh auth login](https://cli.github.com/manual/gh_auth_login), or the `GH_TOKEN` env var
 * GNU parallel (optional)

 Additionally, to generate No Tutorial addon, you will need to create a new file